shpak86/aegis/README.md

 ### Playground

-You can try Aegis proection on http://project-aegis.ru playground.
+You can try Aegis protection on http://project-aegis.ru playground.

 There are following protections confgured:
 - `GET` requests on `/` are protecting